openvinotoolkit/training_extensions/docs/source/guide/tutorials/advanced/self_sl.rst

     Performance(score: 0.9550408719346049, dashboard: (3 metric groups))

 With self-supervised learning, we can obtain well-adaptive weights and train the model more accurately.
-This example showed a little improvement (0.955 → 0.960), but if We use only a few samples or datasets that are too difficult to train a model on, self-supervised learning can be the solution to improve the model.
+This example showed a little improvement (0.955 → 0.960), but if we use only a few samples that are *too difficult to train a model on*, then self-supervised learning can be the solution to improve the model.
 You can check performance improvement examples in :ref:`self-supervised learning for classification <selfsl_multi_class_classification>` documentation.

 .. note::
-    Obtaining new model after fine-tuning you can proceed with optimization and exporting as described in :doc:`classification tutorial <../base/how_to_train/classification>`.
+    Then we obtain the new model after fine-tuning, we can proceed with optimization and exporting as described in :doc:`classification tutorial <../base/how_to_train/classification>`.